mckinsey/vizro/vizro-core/README.md

 ## Documentation

-See the [Documentation](https://vizro.readthedocs.io/en/latest/) for more details.
+See the [Documentation](https://vizro.readthedocs.io/en/latest/) for more details

 ---